CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 It is recommended to connect via SSH to the Jumpbox machine, and perform the rooms exercises from there.

 The room also suggests using `tmux` to manage the SSH connections needed.
-Another way is to first connect to Jumpbox via SSH, then open a new terminal tab, connect to Jumpbox again, and from there connect to the required machine, e.g. `victim1`.
+Another way, is to first connect to Jumpbox via SSH, then open a new terminal tab, connect to Jumpbox again, and from there connect to the required machine, e.g. `victim1`.

-# TCP Socket Exfiltration
+# 3. TCP Socket Exfiltration

 This method is **easy to detect** as it relies on non-standard protocols, so it is only used when the attacker knows that they are no network-based security products.